-- 8) To qualify for a RoofStar Guarantee, existing gutters should be redesigned if their capacity is undersized, but must nevertheless incorporate an overflow drain in keeping with the Standards in this Part.
-Where the primary drain in an existing gutter is undersized for the capacity of the gutter, the primary drain must be replaced with a properly sized drain. - 9) An overflow drain must be located at least - 1) 100 mm (4") above the primary gutter drain.
+- 7) To qualify for a RoofStar Guarantee, existing gutters should be redesigned if their capacity is undersized but must nevertheless incorporate an overflow drain in keeping with the requirements in this Part.
+Where the primary drain in an existing gutter is undersized for the capacity of the gutter, the primary drain must be replaced with a properly sized drain. - 8) An overflow drain must be located at least - 1) 100 mm (4") above the primary gutter drain.

-- 2) 25 mm (1") below any mechanical fasteners used to secure the adjoining roof assembly. - 10) For transitions between the built-in gutter and steep roof assemblies, refer to 10.3.5.4 Transitions with Waterproofing Systems.
+- 2) 25 mm (1") below any mechanical fasteners used to secure the adjoining roof system. - 9) For transitions between the built-in gutter and water-shedding systems, refer to 10.3.5.4 Transitions with Waterproofing Systems.